AlexJuarez/obsidian/test/e2e/README.md

 # Requirements
-Globally install webdriverio and jasmine. npm install -g webdriverio npm install -g jasmine
+Globally install webdriverio and jasmine.
+`npm install -g webdriverio`
+`npm install -g jasmine`

 ## To run tests:
-npm install
+You'll want three terminals.
+One to run a local selenium server, one to run a local webserver, and one to run your tests.
+`npm install`
+Local selenium server. `./startSelenium`
-`wdio wdio.conf.js` from the obsidian/test/e2e folder.
+Local webserver. `grunt --proxy https://thorwhal-dev-api.mixpo.com` `wdio wdio.conf.js` from the obsidian/test/e2e folder.

 ##Test files